-To see the current value of a property when the debugger is paused, hover over the object with your cursor.
+To see the current value of a property when the debugger is paused, move your cursor over the object.
 You can also view variable values in the Variables list.

 The <not in scope> value means that a variable is known but is not visible at the current location of the program.